AnaxKGS/AnaxKGS.github.io/README.md

-# CompTIA Network+ Practice Test
+# CompTIA Security+ Practice Test (SY0-601)

-This is a randomized practice test for CompTIA Network+ exam.
+This is a randomized practice test for CompTIA Security+ exam.

-Right now the test consists of 50 random questions.
+Right now the test consists of 20 random questions.
-The total number of questions is 900.
+The total number of questions is 902.

 ## About the Exam

-The CompTIA Network+ certification is an internationally recognized validation of the technical knowledge required of foundation-level IT network practitioners.

-This exam will certify the successful candidate has the knowledge and skills required to:
-* **Troubleshoot, configure and manage common network devices**
-* **Establish basic network connectivity**
-* **Understand and maintain network documentation**
-* **Identify network limitations and weaknesses**
-* **Implement network security, standards, and protocols**

-The candidate will have a basic understanding of enterprise technologies, including cloud and virtualization technologies.

-CompTIA Network+ is accredited by ANSI to show compliance with the ISO 17024 Standard and, as such, the exam objectives undergo regular reviews and updates.
+The CompTIA Security+ (SY0-601) represents the latest and greatest in cybersecurity, covering the most in-demand skills related to current threats, automation, zero trust, IoT, risk – and more.
+Once certified, you’ll understand the core skills needed to succeed on the job – and employers will notice too.
+The Security+ exam verifies you have the knowledge and skills required to:

+* Assess the security posture of an enterprise environment and recommend and implement appropriate security solutions.
+* Monitor and secure hybrid environments, including cloud, mobile, Internet of Things (IoT), and operational technology.
+* Operate with an awareness of applicable regulations and policies, including principles of governance, risk, and compliance.
+* Identify, analyze, and respond to security events and incidents.

+CompTIA Security+ is compliant with ISO 17024 standards and approved by the U.S. DoD to meet Directive 8140.03M requirements.
+Regulators and government rely on ANSI accreditation because it provides confidence and trust in the outputs of an accredited program.
+Over 3 million CompTIA ISO/ANSI-accredited exams have been delivered since January 1, 2011.

 CompTIA Network+ candidates are recommended to have the following:
-* **CompTIA A+ certification or equivalent knowledge**
+* **CompTIA Network+ certification or equivalent knowledge**
-* **At least 9 to 12 month of work experience in IT networking**
+* **At least 2 years of experience in IT administration with a security focus**

 ### EXAM ACCREDITATION